 Amongst the emails I receive from readers, one of the most frequent requests is to recommend an antique furniture restorer.
 I know a number of quality restorers whom I am happy to recommend, but I always advise interstate or international enquirers to seek out their local antiques dealers association for guidance or a list of approved service providers.
 There are many high street operators whose profession is working with antique furniture, but there are precious few professionals who are conversant with, or competent enough to work on fine antique furniture.

 The painted pine blanket chest below (figs. 1 & 2) doesn’t qualify as a fine antique, nor has it huge monetary worth, but it has nonetheless, obvious age to it and was of immense value to the historical society that owns it.

 Fig. 2.
-Lovely old dry pine interior surfaces.
+Lovely old dry pine interior surfaces and original forged hinges.

 The professionals entrusted with the restoration of the blanket chest have no affiliation with any antiques association – or any form of accreditation for that matter.
 They also restore lawn mowers.